 Currently The Cunningham House is home to Janson Media, an international media and publishing company founded in 1989.
 There is a front and rear entrance to the main level of The Cunningham House which includes a center hallway, a conference room, a screening room, a library, and a westward-facing sun porch with access to the garden and parking lot.
 The second level features a center hall, full bath and two large rooms currently serving as stylish, well-lit office spaces.
 The two rooms are separated by historic pocket doors dating to 1835, and feature the building’s original “sugar pine” wide-plank flooring.
 The top level features a garret apartment with four smaller rooms, as well as a kitchenette and full bath and laundry room.
 The ground floor level, known in the late-1800s as the “Historic Kitchen,” has a separate entrance and features a large beamed room with antique glass windows, wide plank pine flooring, a half-bathroom, a changing room, and a small atelier in the rear with two-foot thick fieldstone walls.
 Approximately 900 square feet, this floor currently houses a private club.

 All utility systems have been recently upgraded.
 There are smoke and heat detectors on all four levels of the building, two separate central air conditioning units servicing the third and fourth floors, a ductless air conditioning unit in the Library, and a window unit in the ground floor boutique.
 There are two separate heating zones in the building, which is serviced by natural-gas fired radiators and baseboard heating, and municipal water and sewers.
-The entire building is connected to the internet by a state-of-the-art, high-speed fiber-optic cable provided by Verizon FIOS.
+The entire building is connected to the internet by state-of-the-art, high-speed fiber-optic cable.